What is the Payment Services Directive?

 Transactions that require Strong Consumer Authentication (SCA)

-SCA will be required for all customer-initiated online transactions (CIT) within Europe, which means most payment methods (contactless payments included) and bank transfers will be done with SCA.
+SCA will be required for all customer-initiated online transactions (CIT) within Europe, which means most payment options (contactless payments included) and bank transfers are performed with SCA.
 In the case of online payments, SCA will apply to transactions where both the business and the cardholder’s banks are located within the European Economic Area (EEA).

 The 3D Secure version 2 protocol itself will allow payment providers like 2Checkout to request exemptions from SCA and skip authentication for low-risk payments.
 Payments that require SCA will need to go through the ‘challenge’ flow, whereas transactions that can be exempted from SCA can be sent through the ‘frictionless’ flow.